Term-inator/Schedule/README.en.md

 You can set the default view preference in the [Settings](#settings).

 #### TodoList
-1. The left panel on the homepage displays today and future Todos.
+1. The left panel on the homepage displays today and future Todos (starting from the start time of the day, see [Settings](#settings) for details).
    - Today's Todos are displayed in orange, tomorrow's in black, future Todos in gray, and overdue Todos in red.
 2. Click the "Start" button on the right to open the [Pomodoros](#pomodoros) page.
 3. Click the "Done" button on the right to mark a Todo as completed.
 Clicking the Name and Deadline opens the [Schedule](#schedule) page.